 The vines adapted to their new locations and were productive enough to produce both wine and brandy.
 After several years, the Spanish crown prohibited the production of Mexican wine, fearing that in the future it might compete with Spain, especially because the vineyards became acclimatized very quickly.

 The missionaries refused to comply and continued to spread, however now on a much smaller scale, the cultivation of vines in New Spain and its transformation into wine.
-Around 1900, a huge part of the Mexican vineyards were destroyed by phylloxeras (a hemipteran insect similar to a plant louse, which attacks grapevines) and political problems disrupting the country for many years after the 1910 revolution.
+Around 1900, a huge part of the Mexican vineyards were destroyed by phylloxera (a hemipteran insect similar to a plant louse, which attacks grapevines) and political problems disrupting the country for many years after the 1910 revolution.

 A serious production of Mexican wines did not take place until 1920.
-However the wines did not achieve a good quality due to several factors such as a lacking command of the art of wine production, use of defective equipment and an inadequate selection of varieties.
-This resulted in yellowish white wines, rusty red wines and wines either too sweet or too sour.
+However, the wines did not achieve a good quality due to several factors such as a lacking command of the art of wine production, use of defective equipment and an inadequate selection of varieties.
+This resulted in yellowish white wines, rusty red wines, and wines either too sweet or too sour.

 In 1949 the National Association of Wine Producers was created, initially comprised of fifteen companies.
 Fourteen more companies became members in the period between 1950 and 1954.
-The implementation of selected grape varieties, the installation of wine cellars integrating oenological progresses, the commercial and educational efforts of the big brand names and an improved standard of living of the middle class, have helped to provide the market with quality products, leading to a vivid interest towards a habit of wine drinking.
+The implementation of selected grape varieties, the installation of wine cellars integrating oenological progress, the commercial and educational efforts of the big brand names and an improved standard of living of the middle class, have helped to provide the market with quality products, leading to a vivid interest towards a habit of wine drinking.

-During the decade of the seventies production tripled.
+During the decade of the seventies, production tripled.
 This unprecedented growth is based on the following: an increased square footage of vineyards, a larger capacity of wine production, storage and bottling facilities, marketing and distribution efforts, as well as human and financial investments.
 In 1980, the International Wine Organization chose Mexico as the venue for its seventieth General Wine Assembly where it acknowledged globally the increasing quality of Mexican wines.
 After 1982, when the borders were closed to foreign wines, the boom of the Mexican wine producers suffered a brief relapse.

 The steps taken by Mexican wine resembles a path full of waves that come and go.
 In 1987, Mexico joined the GATT (General Agreement on Tariffs and Trade) which opened the doors to imports, thus leading to the bankruptcy of most of the wineries.
 Nevertheless, in the year 2000, 42,000 hectares of vineyards were cultivated within our national territory which represents a total wine production increase of one million two hundred crates; 200,000 of them were exported to twenty-seven nations.
-The United States was the main recipient, followed by Great Britain, Japan, Canada and Germany, among other countries of Central America and the Caribbean.
+The United States was the main recipient, followed by Great Britain, Japan, Canada, and Germany, among other countries of Central America and the Caribbean.

 Some of the country's outstanding wines include those of Santo Tomas, Casa Madero, Monte Xanic and L.A.
 Cetto.
 The taste of these excellent wines has gained popularity in the international market.
 Although more rustic liquors and brandies, such as Tequila or Mezcal, still dominate the production, wine growers continue with enthusiasm in order to keep up with the international competition.
-They introduce new styles of wine that can compete with those in Europe, California and Australia; wines with fresh fruit aromas, rich red wines with a deep color and wines with intense flavors and fragrances.
+They introduce new styles of wine that can compete with those in Europe, California, and Australia; wines with fresh fruit aromas, rich red wines with a deep color and wines with intense flavors and fragrances.
 In other words, wines that can compete with the best wines in the world.

-LInks to sites of some of the best wines from Mexico:
+Links to sites of some of the best wines from Mexico: